 This is commonly observed in the dog’s hindquarters, such as on the neck, legs, back, or tail’s base.

 Fleas are known to be heavy drinkers of blood.
 Imagine having this parasite in large numbers and on your dog?
 The result is seriously drained blood.

-As this happens the supply of hemoglobin is affected, thereby leading to anemia which is signaled by the paleness of the gum.
+As this happens, the supply of hemoglobin is affected, thereby leading to anemia signaled by the gum’s paleness.
 That could also lead to dizziness, weakness, and breathing problems.

 Sign 4: Tapeworm-infested Feces

 Fleas are sometimes carriers of the larvae of tapeworms.

 A dog tends to ingest them (together with the fleas) when they resolve to biting and licking the parts of their body that itch in an attempt to find relief.

 The tapeworm tends to shed off its parts into the waste in your dog’s intestine.